Better Call Saul season 6: Averted IATSE strike

+Title sequences

+With the final season featuring thirteen episodes instead of the usual ten, the title sequences would take a new format.
+During "Nippy", the title sequence features Saul Goodman's "World's Greatest Lawyer" mug falling off his desk and shattering on the floor, as was typical during a season's tenth episode.
+However, the title image and music prematurely stops and is replaced by a blue screen, recreating the effects of a home video recording on a VCR, and then displayed the show's title and creator credits.
+This is also the first episode to take place entirely after the events of Breaking Bad.
+The remaining three title sequences retain the blue background, but briefly flash to an image previously unseen in the intro, with a distorted version of the theme song playing underneath.
+They then revert to the blue background again and display the title and creator credits.
+Before the show resumes, they again briefly flash to another new image that will be seen later on in the episodes.

 Episodes

-Broadcast
+Release

 When the sixth season was ordered by AMC in January 2020, it was scheduled to premiere in 2021.
 However, in April 2020, Gilligan said that would depend on whether the cast and crew would be able to film in 2020 due to the COVID-19 pandemic.
 In February 2021, AMC confirmed that the sixth season would likely premiere in the first quarter of 2022.
 Gould's preference was to have all 13 episodes of the sixth season aired weekly and not for the season to be split in any manner; however, he noted that only AMC would decide the scheduling.

 Variety reported on November 4, 2021, that the season would air over two halves, which was confirmed on the official announcement date on February 10, 2022.
 Gould said the writers did not know the season would be split into two parts until AMC announced it.
-The first seven episodes began airing on April 18, 2022; fans who attended PaleyFest in Los Angeles on April 9, 2022 received an early screening of the season premiere.
-The last six episodes aired starting airing July 11, 2022; fans who attended Tribeca Festival in New York on June 18, 2022 received an early screening of the mid-season premiere.
+The first seven episodes began airing on April 18, 2022, with the first two episodes airing back-to-back on the same day.
+Fans who attended PaleyFest in Los Angeles on April 9, 2022, received an early screening of the season premiere.
+The last six episodes aired starting airing July 11, 2022; fans who attended Tribeca Festival in New York on June 18, 2022, received an early screening of the mid-season premiere.

 The seven-week break between both halves was shorter compared to the split final season of Breaking Bad, where the two halves aired a year apart.
-Splitting the season in two allowed the show to nominate each half of the season for different Emmy Awards ceremonies, as the first half was eligible for the 74th Primetime Emmy Awards in 2022, while eligibility for the next year's ceremony began in June.
+Splitting the season in two allowed the show to nominate each half of the season for different Emmy Awards ceremonies, as the first half was eligible for the 74th Primetime Emmy Awards in 2022, while eligibility for the 75th Primetime Emmy Awards began in June.